apify/actor-whitepaper/pages/INPUT_SCHEMA.md

 the default dataset to be set certain schema, this needs to be done in Output schema.

 ## TODOs
+- This file should be a complete reference for the input schema...
 - We should properly reconsider our current schema format.
   For example, the way we write string enum is suboptimal as the user has to separately name keys and values instead of a simple map that is error-prone.
 (JC: Yes please!)
+- Also, e.g. change "editor: requesltListSoruces " to type: requesltListSoruces ... let's do this